rwieruch/blog_robinwieruch_content/blog/react-function-component/index.md

 export default App;
 ```

 Both React Arrow Function Components use a function block body now.
-However, the second component can be made more lightweight with a concise body for the function, because it only returns the output of the component without doing something else in between.
+However, the second component can optionally be made more lightweight with a concise body for the function, because it only returns the output of the component without doing something else in between.
 When leaving away the curly braces, the explicit return becomes an implicit return and can be left out as well:

 ```javascript{9,10}
 import React from 'react';